Ana-Jovic/Project-CMiE2020/README.md

 # Project-CMiE2020
 The final project for the course Computational Methods in Ethnomusicology (2020).
-Does Johann Sebastian Bach followed the counterpoint rules?
+Did Johann Sebastian Bach followed the counterpoint rules?